rutiksangle3436/Hacktoberfest-2021/README.md

 ## Follow these steps to contribute :
 - Star and Fork the repository.
-- Create {your-name}.md file and fill in the template given below.
+- Create {your-name}.md file and use the template given below.
+Copy the template in your .md file and fill in the details.
 - Execute commands
   1. `git add .`
   2. `git commmit -m "{your-commit-message}"`